francisek/php-band/README.md

 Extensions are built and installed after php itself.

-It is of your responsability to provide the loading and parameters of the extension to php, generally by creating an extension_name.ini file in the `${php_band_php_install_dir}/conf.d/` directory.
+It is of your responsability to provide the loading and parameters of the extension to php, generally by either:

+- create a post extension build callback
+- create an extension_name.ini file in the `${php_band_php_install_dir}/conf.d/` directory.

 ### Using pecl

 You add some pecl extensions to build in your *configure-php.sh* file by using the function *php_band_pecl_add_package*.
+It takes the following arguments:

-It takes the package name as first parameter and eventually a string representing user inputs as second parameter.
+- the package name as first parameter is mandatory.
+Refer to [pecl documentation](http://php.net/manual/en/install.pecl.pear.php) for available formats ;
+- an optionnal string representing user inputs as second parameter.
+Add a newline character `\n` after each simulated user answer ;
-The pecl package name must be a string accordingly to [pecl documentation](http://php.net/manual/en/install.pecl.pear.php).
+- an optionnal post build callback name.
+The default value is `post_pecl_<package name>_build`.
+If the function exists it will be called on successfull build.

 For example to install the xdebug package, use either :

 ```